fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.Rmd

 * RNA-seq datasets were collected from the European Nucleotide Archive (ENA)

-* In addition team members made own datasets available to the group
+* Team members also made own datasets available to the group

 * Any experiment that met the following criteria was included into the collection